Dentistry

 Determining Your Eligibility

-Each year, OzTREKK receives thousands of applications for dentistry schools in Australia.
-We ensure every application we submit is not only eligible, but also considered competitive.
+Each year, OzTREKK receives thousands of applications for dental schools in Australia.
+We ensure every application we submit is not only eligible, but also competitive.
 Because of this, OzTREKK students are among the most competitive international applicants, having high offer rates.

 2. Apply Online